MarkusPeitl/python_console_package/README.md

-# Your python console application
+# Python console package

-This is a small template for building and distributing a python console application.
+This is a small template for building, distributing and packaging a python console application.

 **TODOS:**